Sequel Youth and Family Services: History

-Sequel Youth and Family Services was formed out of Youth Services International (YSI), a for-profit juvenile corrections company.
-Adam Shapiro and John "Jay" Ripley, who both worked for YSI, co-founded Sequel Youth and Family Services in 1999 and currently serve as co-chairmen on company's board.
+Sequel Youth and Family Services were formed out of Youth Services International (YSI), a for-profit juvenile corrections company.
+Adam Shapiro and John "Jay" Ripley, who both worked for YSI, co-founded Sequel Youth and Family Services in 1999 and currently serve as co-chairmen on the company's board.

 Sequel was initially founded to operate Clarinda Academy, a youth residential facility in Clarinda, Iowa.
 Sequel has expanded over the years by acquiring various youth facilities across the country, including some former YSI facilities.

 In September 2009, Sequel Youth and Family Services acquired Three Springs Inc. (TSI), an operator of youth behavioral health facilities based in Huntsville, Alabama.

 In September 2017, the private equity firm Altamont Capital acquired a majority stake in Sequel Youth and Family Services.

 In September 2021, Ripley formed Vivant Behavioral Healthcare to "buy a majority of the business of Sequel Youth & Family Services."

 Criticism and controversies

 Abuse

 There have been a number of cases of abuse at Sequel facilities.

 In mid 2019, the firm closed Mount Pleasant Academy and Red Rock Canyon School both in St. George, Utah after press reports of sexual abuse and a riot at the Red Rock Canyon facility.
 Ten members of staff at the Red Rock Canyon School had been charged with child abuse.

 In 2019, the state of Oregon brought home all foster children it sent to out-of-state Sequel facilities.

 In April 2020, 16-year-old Cornelius Frederick was killed by staff at the now-closed Lakeside Academy in Kalamazoo.
 As a result of the death, the company lost its license to operate in the state and facility was closed.

 In February 2021, the company announced it would close the Clarinda Academy in Iowa.
 The school, which operated under a contract with the Iowa Department of Human Services, faced charges of rape of children, beatings, and indefinite use of solitary confinement.

-In March 2021, a staff member at the Falcon Ridge Academy in Virgin, Utah was arrested on charges of sexual battery.
-This school is designed to help girls suffering from the results of sexual trauma.
+In March 2021, a staff member at the Falcon Ridge Academy in Virgin, Utah was arrested on charges of sexual battery for showing pornography to minors and spanking 4 patients.

 In July 2021, the state of California brought home all foster children it sent to out-of-state Sequel facilities.